owaaquino/todolist-react/README.md

     export default App;
 ```
-## 3. Now lets create a Delete function for our to do list item
+## 3. Now create a Delete function for the to-do list item.

-In our App.js, we create a new function called removeToDoItem and  pass it on to our list item as props.
+In the App.js, we create a new function called removeToDoItem and pass it on to our list item as props.
 ```javascript
     import React, { Component } from "react";
     import "./App.css";